cyber-chalk/librarby/README.md

-# snowlib - Simple library managment system
+# Librarby - Simple library managment system
 A library management system for the Snowdin "Librarby", featuring book tracking, due dates and inventory management.

 <strong> school project and not an actual libary! </strong> </br> </br>